sts10/phraze/readme.markdown

 ### Releases on GitHub
 You can also check for [recent releases on GitHub](https://github.com/sts10/phraze/releases).

-## Word lists used
+## Available word lists

-By default, Phraze uses a word list from the [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), specifically the
-["Medium" list](https://github.com/sts10/orchard-street-wordlists/blob/main/lists/orchard-street-medium.txt), which has 7,776 words.
+By default, Phraze uses a word list from the [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), specifically the ["Medium" list](https://github.com/sts10/orchard-street-wordlists/blob/main/lists/orchard-street-medium.txt), which has 7,776 words.
 That means each word adds 12.93 bits of entropy to a passphrase.

 However, other lists are available to Phraze users.
 You can select a different word list by using the `-l`/`--list` option.
 All of these lists are uniquely decodable, which means they're safe to use without a separator between words.